fire2a/documentacion/docs/qgis-toolbox/README.md

 Several solvers can be used (cbc, glpk, cplex_direct, gurobi, ipopt, NEOS, etc.), thanks to the MIP being modeled and solved through [pyomo](http://www.pyomo.org).

+Before running this algorithm, make sure that you have installed the corresponding solvers that you want to use.
+See [pyomo documentation](https://pyomo.readthedocs.io/en/stable/installation.html#conditional-dependencies) for more  details.

 | screenshot |
 | --- |
 |<img src="img/screenshot.png"  alt='cannot load image' height=400px >|